ealtili/Blog/Financial_Derivatives.md

 There are a number of underlyings for derivatives available and new ones are being developed all the time.
+Some of the most popular underlyings are:
+*Equities* which are also known as stocks which are listed on public exchanges companies like Apple, GE, Tesla, Verizon.
+Then
-Some of the most popular underlyings are: equities which are also known as stocks which are listed on public exchanges companies like Apple, GE, Citigroup our Vodafone for example then we have fixed income derivatives things like government bonds corporate bonds credit spreads baskets of mortgages
+we have fixed income derivatives things like government bonds corporate bonds credit spreads baskets of mortgages